redakker/blecker/README.md

 Later you can find the web administration tool on the IP address which was set to the ESP32.
 Check it in your own router or WiFi manager tool.

+Thanks for the mDNS support, you can find your board in the local area network if you call the URL: http://blecker

+or chek the IP address of it with the following command in the commmand line: *nslookup blecker*

 ## Web configuration
 Web configuration UI is available to change some parameters in the system.
 It can be reached in a browser.
 Call the IP address of the board.
 (See the network settings in your router or WiFi manager)
 The following settings are available: